-The multiculturalism of modern society is creating negativity and confusion when it comes to attitudes about marriage and family.
+The multiculturalism of modern society, or desire to promote all ideas or ways of living as good, no matter their opposition to moral, religious, social, and familial cultural norms, is creating negativity and confusion when it comes to attitudes about marriage and family.
 People have spent their young years reading books and watching movies that end in what many human hearts desire: a wedding or engagement.
-But, this internal desire to find a mate for life is meeting intense opposition nowadays by those advocating for a culture focused only on one’s self.
+But, this internal desire to find a mate for life is meeting intense opposition nowadays by those advocating for a culture focused only on one’s self

 Even though each person should definitely know that he or she is enough with or without a spouse of the opposite sex, advocates for the ideology of self have gone too far by suggesting through jokes and social expectations that marriage and family are burdens instead of joys.
 For many years, in many cultures worldwide, people look forward to marriage and children.
 But then, as soon as they begin the wedding or birth process, they offer each other condolences.